 Almost all of the sheaths I make are deep sheaths.
 That is, they come up the knife handle far enough to hold the knife securely without a keeper strap.
 The common sheath with a snap-secured keeper strap is a nuisance, and an invitation to lose your knife.
 Some forty years ago I lost a good Boy Scout sheath knife, because the keeper strap didn't stay snapped.
 When I was able to buy another, I made a sheath for it that didn't depend on a strap.
 I still have that knife.
 Because there's no snap to fumble with, it's easy to get the knife in and out as needed.

-The deep sheaths are also historically accurate, and you'll want this style to complement traditional knives.
+The deep sheaths are also historically accurate, and you'll want this style to complement a traditional knife.

 An exception would be very large knives, which border on being short swords.
 As a rule, these are sufficiently blade-heavy to stay put.
 Even here, a friction fit is a good idea.